 Mophead hydrangea blooms pink in alkaline soils and blue in acidic soils.
 Spring blooms 12"-14".
 The best advice is to keep in mind (before planting) how big the shrub will be at maturity.
-Space your shrub away from your home at least 1/2 the spread length.
+Space your shrub away from your home at least 1/2 the spread.
+Huge flower heads.
 Deer Resistant

 PRUNING HYDRANGEA MACROPHYLLA: